 UPDATE: On October 20, a federal appeals court ruled that the State of North Carolina can count absentee ballots that are postmarked by Election Day for upwards of nine days after the election.
 This was an extension from the previous three-day deadline.

 This accounts for some delays with USPS, which has been thrown into the spotlight recently.

 Voters who want to track their absentee ballot can do so using an online service called BallotTrax.

 But still, if North Carolina voters who requested absentee are not comfortable with taking the risk or can't vote in person on Election Day, they can deliver it in person.
 If delivering it in person, the voter or the voter's near relative can return it to the county board of elections.
 Likewise, the voter can deliver it in person to an early voting site during the early voting period.

 The deadline to register online to vote in South Carolina this year is Sunday, October 4.
 If registering by mail to vote, it must be postmarked by Monday, October 5.
 If registering in-person to vote in South Carolina, the deadline is Friday, October 2.

 Who can vote absentee in South Carolina?

 The Senate approved the special one-time update to the law during a special session on September 2.
 On September 15, the House voted during a special session to approve rule changes.
-It will now head to the governor's desk for his signature.
+Then, on September 16, McMaster signed the bill.